Jeremy Harrison resigns as Sask. Gov't House Leader over allegations he brought gun to legislature

 -

-BREAKING Jeremy Harrison resigns as Sask.
-Gov't House Leader over allegations he brought gun to legislature

 Sask.
-Party member Jeremy Harrison has announced his resignation as Government House Leader following allegations he brought a gun to the legislative building.
+Party member Jeremy Harrison says he will resign as Government House Leader, revealing he brought a gun into the legislative building a decade ago.

 -